bottlepy/bottle/apidoc/plugins/devguide.rst

         sqlite.dbfile = '/tmp/%s.db' % db
         return "Switched DB to %s.db" % db

 The first route needs a database connection and tells the plugin to create a handle by requesting a ``db`` keyword argument.
-The second route does not need a database and is therefor ignored by the plugin.
+The second route does not need a database and is therefore ignored by the plugin.
 The third route does expect a 'db' keyword argument, but explicitly skips the sqlite plugin.
 This way the argument is not overruled by the plugin and still contains the value of the same-named url argument.